troddick/SiGLWebservicesDocumentation/README.md

-﻿# stn web service descriptions
+﻿# sigl web service descriptions

-> Describes the REST endpoint for STN Web Services.
+> Describes the REST endpoint for SiGL Web Services.
 It is an angular application that uses angular-ui-mobile

 > Build environment: Visual Studio 2013 with TypeScript 1.4